 Not everyone has the funding required to hire out an agency to run their Facebook ad account.
 For many bloggers and solopreneurs, spending any money at all on advertising is out of the question.

 But the truth is, even for those of you that do have room in the budget for advertising, your money may be better spent elsewhere.
-This primarily boils down to the fact that some business models are better positioned to get a good return on ad spend than others.
+The fact of the matter is that some business models are better positioned to get a good return on ad spend than others.

 Have a local small business with clear knowledge of what client acquisition cost is worth to you?

 Have a high-priced product that you know just needs extra eyes on it, because it’s going to sell itself?

 Stephan over at JustLegal shows just how powerful lead generation can be for a high-priced product or service.

 In the article, he quickly shows how an effective campaign he ran generated 19 new intakes for his local law firm at $30.58 per acquisition — or about $600 in total spend.
 He doesn’t actually get into how much each client is worth, but I think we can safely assume that acquiring a new client for under $31 a pop is an absolute steal.